 About the Dashboard

-The Okanagan Indicators Dashboard allows users to explore how climate and water quality in the valley have shifted over time, based on historical records.
+The Okanagan Indicators Dashboard allows users to explore how weather patterns and water quality in the valley have shifted over time, based on historical records.
 All the indicators are based on direct, physically measured observations.
-The information is presented as clearly as possible without intensive statistical analysis.
-Many indicators show apparent long-term changes, and some indicators do not; both are valuable, as it is important to know what has not changed as well as what has.
-Those indicators that do not show clear trends may change in the future.
-We will update this page as new information comes available.
+The information is presented as clearly as possible, without intensive statistical analysis.

 According to the U.S. Environmental Protection Agency definition, indicators are observations or calculations used to track conditions and trends.
 They are tools to answer the question: has something changed?
 Indicators are not static and should be updated regularly to see if the answer to that question has changed.

-Each indicator looks at a specific component of the natural world; therefore, conclusions about how the Okanagan has changed should be drawn by looking at multiple indicators and understanding the story they tell together.
+Each indicator looks at a specific component of the natural world.
+Therefore, conclusions about how the Okanagan has changed should be drawn by looking at multiple indicators and understanding the story they tell together.
 No one indicator tells the whole story.

-An Effective Indicator Has Five Key Attributes:
+An Effective Indicator is:

-Relevance – it is clear and can be understood by a broad audience, avoiding a need for technical knowledge.
+Relevant – it is clear and can be understood by a broad audience, avoiding a need for technical knowledge.

-Traceability – the indicator is calculated using known methods, and the data is accessible and can be verified.
+Traceable – the indicator is calculated using known methods, and the data is accessible and can be verified.

-Timeliness – the indicator is updated at least annually so it can be used to detect changes.
+Timely – the indicator is updated at least annually so it can be used to detect changes.

-Data Adequacy – the data used is of good quality and relevant to the parameter of interest.
+Based on good data – the data used is of good quality and relevant to the parameter of interest.

-World Meteorological Organization
+– World Meteorological Organization

 The Climate Change Indicators were inspired by the 2020 Climate Projections for the Okanagan report, which provides a projection of what the Okanagan’s climate will be in 2050.
 That projection raises the following questions: What is the current trend for the climate?
 Has it changed from the baseline used in the past?
 Are we on track for the changes outlined in the projections report?